braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/faq.md

 Please ensure you re-adjust campaign schedule times to allow for time zone sending.

-### When does Braze evaluate users for local timezone delivery?
+### When does Braze evaluate users for local time zone delivery?

-For local timezone delivery, Braze evaluates users for their entry eligibility during these two instances:
+For local time zone delivery, Braze evaluates users for their entry eligibility during these two instances:
 - At Samoa time (UTC+13) of the scheduled day
 - At local time of the scheduled day

 In order for a user to be eligible for entry, the must must be eligible for both checks.
-For example, if a Canvas is scheduled to launch on August 7, 2021 at 2pm local timezone,  then targeting a user located in New York would require the following checks for eligibility:
+For example, if a Canvas is scheduled to launch on August 7, 2021 at 2pm local time zone,  then targeting a user located in New York would require the following checks for eligibility:
 - New York on August 6, 2021 at 9pm
 - New York on August 7, 2021 at 2pm